 Customarily, after the submission of your final work, you will be given the opportunity to display your exhibition as a whole class and interact with the school community.
 This is usually done in one of the TOK lessons.
+However, the school may decide to organize the display of the exhibition on another time.
 You will have time in class to prepare for this.
 The following photographs give you an idea what to expect on that day.